Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 # Hello Wiredcraft!

 # Quick start
-- Try the app online here
+- Try the app online here (You can watch videos on the app's page.
+Please note the app is optimized for Youtube videos only)
 ```sh
 https://d2qmxa1ncc37w3.cloudfront.net
 ```